openmapsforeurope2/ome2-dev/docs/user_guide.md

 > _WARNING:_
 > - _in the final infrastructure, it will probably not be possible to connect FME directly to the HVLSP database._
-> - _this workbench does not handle updates, it only add rows to the administrative_hierarchy table but does not update existing rows if the processed country had already been included before._
+> - _this workbench does not handle updates, it only adds rows to the administrative_hierarchy table but does not update existing rows if the processed country had already been included before._
 >
 > _Therefore, a more permanent solution needs to be determined: cf.[issue #16](https://github.com/openmapsforeurope2/OME2/issues/16)_